fetchai/agents-aea/docs/car-park-skills.md

 6. Run the `car_data_buyer`.

-In the AEA's logs should see the agent trading successfully.
+In the AEA's logs, you should see the agent trading successfully.
 <br>

 ## Option 2: CLI approach